-The International Convention on the Simplification and Harmonization of Customs procedures (Kyoto Convention) entered into force in 1974 and was revised and updated to ensure that it meets the current demands of governments and international trade.
-The WCO Concil adopted the Revised Kyoto Convention (RKC) in June 1999 as the blueprint for modern and efficient Customs procedures in the 21st century.
-Once implemented widely, it will provide international commerce with the predictability and efficiency that modern trade requires.
-The RKC entered into force on February 3, 2006.
-At present there are over 100 Contracting Parties to the RKC.Kyoto Convention Text
+The Convention entered into force in 1974 and was revised and updated to ensure that it meets the current demands of governments and international trade.
+The WCO Council adopted the Revised Kyoto Convention (RKC) in June 1999 as the blueprint for modern and efficient customs procedures in the 21st century.
+It provides international commerce with the predictability and efficiency that modern trade requires.
+The RKC entered into force on 3 February 2006.
+At present there are over 130 contracting parties to the RKC.Kyoto Convention Text

 The point in time to determine rates of duty and taxes must be specified in the law and be configured accordingly in the ASYCUDA system.
-This date may also be used to define the exchange rate, the time of entry to Customs warehouses and be decisive whenever a date is required to define entry under a Customs regime.
+This date may also be used to define the exchange rate, the time of entry to customs warehouses and be decisive whenever a date is required to define entry under a customs regime.
 Usually the date when the entry is registered in the computer system will apply.

 DTI and EDI

-Use of Data
+Use of data

-The ASYCUDA system contains a facility for pre-lodgement of declarations pending arrival of vessel or documents.
+The ASYCUDA system contains a facility for pre-lodgement of declarations pending the arrival of vessel or documents.
 This should be allowed for in the legislation.

 The law should define fraud based on the manipulation of computers as an offence to be fined according to the usual practice in the country concerned.

-Verification of Systems
+Verification of systems